hjhyunjinkim/ece253/README.md

-# ECE 253 Final Project: Low-Light Image Enhancement
+# ECE 253 Final Project: Image Restoration and Classification

-All code is located in `ece253_final/src/`.
+All code is located in `src/`.

 Dataset for Imagenet-1K was sourced from Kaggle(link: https://www.kaggle.com/datasets/sautkin/imagenet1kvalid)